Some of our information has moved to NT.GOV.AU

-The executive director of Training NT is responsible for approving this policy.
+The executive director of Workforce NT is responsible for approving this policy.

 Learner support is the provision of resources and instructional strategies that give students the physical, social, emotional, and intellectual support needed to improve their commitment and outcomes in the teaching and learning environment.